Does Your Child Have Issues With Their Vision?

 If your child has a vision issue, you must manage it as early as possible.
 Asking a young child (1 to 3 years old) about the state of their eyesight is usually impossible!
 Their vocabulary and ability to articulate any issues are clear obstacles.

-That’s where a pediatric eye doctor can help.
 Pediatric eye doctors have specialized training and equipment that allow them to determine whether your child has an eye problem.
-You can take a child as young as 12 months to a pediatric eye doctor and get a range of examinations to check whether their eyes are developing normally.
+You can take a child as young as 12 months to a pediatric eye doctor at our Pearland or Memorial Houston locations for a pediatric eye exam and get a range of examinations to check whether their eyes are developing normally.

 Houston Pediatric Eye Care Specialists

-As a parent, you want to know if your child has issues with their sight.
+As a parent, you want to know if your child has issues with their sight and if their vision is developing optimally.

-Additionally, a child’s eyesight can change over time.
+Additionally, a child’s eyesight can change over time, especially during the crucial stages of visual development.
 The muscles that control eye movement are still developing between infancy and 5 years old.
 The changing nature of young children’s eyesight makes regular trips to a pediatric eye doctor vital.
 This is where our experience in working with children comes into play.

 Each of our doctors has years of pediatric and child eye care experience.
 That means we can confidently diagnose and treat the issue as accurately as possible.